michaelwiller/dotfiles/README.md

 ~/bin is added to PATH.

-Default setup looks for a file containing additional paths to be added to PATH:
+Default setup looks for a file containing additional ENV to be added

-    ~/.config/my-path-additions
+    ~/.bash-local-env

 One line per path.